TroyWarez/BetterMediaKeys/README.md

 ### License

-This project is licensed under MIT or any later version
+This project is licensed under MIT.